-The nasal PD of the CF mouse is very different from that of the wild-type mouse.
-In CF mice [7,14], as in CF patients [16,17], the nasal PD is characterized by increased sodium conductance and reduced chloride conductance across the epithelium.
-Baseline hyperpolarization (i.e. more negative basal values) and increased depolarizing amiloride response, both reflecting increased ENaC-dependent sodium transport activity, were found in the nasal mucosa of the F508del mouse (Figure 2).
+the nasal PD is characterised by increased sodium conductance and reduced chloride conductance across the epithelium.
+Baseline hyperpolarisation (i.e. more negative basal values) and increased depolarising amiloride response, both reflecting increased epithelial sodium channel (EnaC)-dependent sodium transport activity, were found in the nasal mucosa of the F508del mouse (fig. 2).
 In addition, cumulated voltage changes after nasal perfusion with chloride-free buffer and with forskolin reliably discriminated between CF and wild-type animals.
-As illustrated in Figure 2, mean SumCl in F508del mutant animals was reduced to approximately one-third of that found in controls.
+As illustrated in figure 2, mean SumCl in F508del mutant animals was reduced to approximately one-third of that found in controls.

-Nebulization treatment
+Nebulisation treatment

-Nebulizer experiments were performed in non-anesthetized, spontaneously breathing animals, at room temperature, in a quiet exposure environment at the animal house, under specific pathogen free conditions [11] with respect to clean air supply, noise, vibration, lighting and freedom of movement.
+Nebuliser experiments were performed in nonanaesthetised, spontaneously breathing animals, at room temperature, in a quiet exposure environment at the animal house, under specific pathogen-free conditions [11] with respect to clean air supply, noise, vibration, lighting and freedom of movement.

-Nebulizer drug and saline treatment was well tolerated and no adverse effect was observed.
+Nebuliser drug and saline treatment was well tolerated and no adverse effects were observed.

 Inhalation of saline, used as placebo, did not influence any nasal PD value.
-Indeed, irrespective of the genotype, mean nasal PD parameters, recorded 1 hour after inhaled saline were similar to those monitored in the corresponding non-treated animals (data from treated wild-type group not shown in Figure 3).
+Indeed, irrespective of the genotype, mean nasal PD parameters, recorded 1 h after inhaled saline, were similar to those monitored in the corresponding nontreated animals (data from treated wild-type group not shown in fig. 3).

-Aerosolized sildenafil and vardenafil
+Aerosolised sildenafil and vardenafil

-In our previously published work [7], we have shown that in vivo intraperitoneal administration of therapeutic doses of sildenafil and vardenafil to F508del-CF mice was able to correct CFTR-dependent chloride transport across the nasal mucosa.
+In our previously published work [7], we have shown that in vivo intraperitoneal administration of therapeutic doses of sildenafil and vardenafil to F508del CF mice was able to rescue CFTR-dependent chloride transport across the nasal mucosa.
 In this work, we tested, in the same CF mouse model, the potential of the inhaled drugs.
-Mean SumCl values obtained from CF mice 1 hour after nebulization with sildenafil or vardenafil were significantly increased, reaching values comparable to those recorded in placebo-treated wild-type mice (Figure 3).
+Mean SumCl values obtained from CF